Health

 When we started prototyping in summer 2020, we had lots of hopes and ambition, software skills, and that's mostly it.
 We didn't know precisely the end-users, beyond the common knowledge on the accessibility challenges of blind and visually impaired people.
 So we involved end-users, low vision professionals, hospitals, associations, national federations...

-To date, over 350 people were involved in beta-testing biped
+Over 350 people were involved in beta-testing biped

 Building hardware